- Molasses alone only provides energy. Mixing in urea improves the protein content.

 Example recipes are provided in the table above.
 A mixer must be used to dissolve the urea into the water and molasses.
 To introduce cattle to roller drums start with a 50/50 mixture of molasses and water.
 Urea levels then need to be built up over several weeks or 4-5 mixes.
 If wet cows and/or heifers are being fed with roller drums and phosphorus needs to be added, tech grade MAP or phosphoric acid are the only suitable products.

-Many blocks incorporate a low percentage of molasses, usually as an attractant, or to bind the ingredients together.
+Many blocks incorporate molasses, usually as an attractant, or to bind the ingredients together.

 Up to 17% of the ration can be molasses.